gwater/ImplicitFunctions.jl/README.tex.md

 # ImplicitFunctions.jl

-Implements a simple Iterator to track continuous branches of implicit functions by combining ForwardDiff.jl and NLsolve.jl.
+Implements a simple Iterator to track continuous branches of implicit functions by combining ForwardDiff.jl, Tensors.jl, and NLsolve.jl.

 Input functions should be of the form $g(\mathbf{u},p)=0$.
 Given a starting point $(\mathbf{u}_0,p_0)$ the Iterator then produces a series of points on